-Discover this attractive East Lothian town with this complete guide to the top things to do in North Berwick, which includes a list of the best attractions as well as lots of useful visiting advice.
+Discover this attractive East Lothian town with this complete guide to the best things to do in North Berwick for families which features a list of the top places to visit as well as lots of useful visiting advice.

 Scottish Seabird Centre